Local Gaussian cross-spectrum analysis: Visualisations and interpretations

-This section will check that the estimates of $\lgcsdM[p]{k\ell}{\LGp}{\omega}{m}$ behaves as expected for a few simple simulated bivariate examples, where the underlying models in essence are bivariate extensions of the models encountered in \lgsdRef{sec:Some_simulations}, and it will be seen that a joint inspection of the \Co-, \Quad- and \Phase-plots might be useful as an exploratory tool for nonlinear dependencies in multivariate time series.
-The \Amplitude-plots have not been included here since the interesting details (in most cases) already would have been detected by the other plots.
+This section will check that the estimates of $\lgcsdM{k\ell}{\LGp}{\omega}{m}$ behaves as expected for a few simple simulated bivariate examples.
+The approach is similar to the one used in \JT, as the examples are bivariate extensions of those used in that paper, but this paper highlights how an initial investigation of \textit{heatmap and distance}-plots can help identify regions that it might be of interest to investigate further, cf.\ \cref{fig:heatmap_co_quad_dmt_bivariate_constant_phases,fig:heatmap_co_quad_dmt_bivariate_different_phases,fig:heatmap_distance_plot_EuStockMarkets_DAX_CAC}.
+It will be seen that an inspection of the \Co-, \Quad- and \Phase-plots might be useful exploratory tools for the identification of nonlinear dependency-structures in multivariate time series.\footnote{ The \Amplitude-plots have not been included here since the interesting details (in most cases) already would have been detected by the other plots.}

+The strategy used to create the plots for the simulated data works as follows: First draw a given number of independent replicates from the specified model, and compute $\hatlgcsdM{k\ell}{\LGp}{\omega}{m}$ and $\hatfz[m]{\!k\ell}(\omega)$ for each of the replicates.
+Extract the relevant \Co-, \Quad- and \Phase-spectra, and use the mean of these $m$-truncated estimates as estimates of the true (and in general unknown) $m$-truncated spectra.
+Suitable upper and lower percentiles of the estimates can be used to produce estimates of the pointwise confidence intervals.

+Note that the plots have been annotated with the following information: A stamp at the center that specifies the type of spectrum investigated; the numerical convergence status {NC} in the lower left corner; the truncation level $m$ in the upper left corner; the percentiles of the point $\LGp$ of investigation, and the bandwidth $\bm{b}$ in the upper right corner; the length $n$ and the number of replicates $R$ in the lower right corner.
+Later on, for plots based on resampling from a given sample, the plots will also include the block length $L$ in the lower right corner.